 As a means of addressing social determinants of health and health disparities (as listed in Appendix D of SMD Letter #21-003), Medi-Cal managed care plans would be able to earn incentive funds for making investments and progress in addressing homelessness and keeping people housed.
 Housing instability is a key issue in the Economic Stability domain of Healthy People 2030, negatively affecting physical health and making it harder to access health care including services in Appendix B of SMD Letter #21-003.
-There would be a requirement that 85% of the funds go to beneficiaries, providers, local homeless Continuum of Care, and/or counties.
-Funds would be allocated by Point in Time counts of homeless individuals and other housing related metrics determined by DHCS.
-Managed care plans would have to meet specified metrics to draw down available funds.
-The target populations for this program would be aging adults; individuals with disabilities; individuals with serious mental illness and/or SUD needs at risk for, or transitioning from incarceration, hospitalization, or institutionalization; families; individuals reentering from incarceration; homeless adults; chronically homeless individuals; persons who have/had been deemed (felony) incompetent to stand trial: Lanterman-Petris Short Act designated individuals; and, veterans.
+Managed care plans would be encouraged to ensure that at least 85% of earned funds go to beneficiaries, providers, local homeless Continuums of Care, counties, and other local partners who are leading efforts on the ground.
+Funds would be allocated in part by Point in Time counts of homeless individuals and other housing related metrics determined by DHCS.
+Managed care plans would have to meet specified metrics to earn available funds.
+The target populations for this program would be aging adults; individuals with disabilities; individuals with serious mental illness and/or SUD needs at risk for, or transitioning from incarceration, hospitalization, or institutionalization; families; individuals reentering from incarceration; homeless adults; chronically homeless individuals; persons who have/hadbeen deemed (felony) incompetent to stand trial; Lanterman-Petris Short Act designated individuals; and, veterans.
 This furthers the proposals included in the state budget relating to housing and homelessness.

-Managed care plans and the local homeless Continuum of Care, in partnership with local public health jurisdictions, county behavioral health, Public Hospitals, county social services, and local housing departments must submit a Homelessness Plan to DHCS.
-The Homelessness Plan must outline how Housing and Homelessness Incentive Program services and supports would be integrated into the homeless system.
-This would include a housing and services gaps/needs assessment and how these funds would prioritize aging and disabled homeless Californians (including those with a behavioral health disability).
+Managed care plans and the local homeless Continuums of Care, in partnership with local public health jurisdictions, county behavioral health, Public Hospitals, county social services, and local housing departments must submit a Homelessness Plan to DHCS.
+The Homelessness Plan must outline how Housing and Homelessness Incentive Program activities and supports would be integrated into the homeless system.
+This would include a housing and services gaps/needs assessment and how to prioritize aging and disabled homeless Californians (including those with a behavioral health disability).
 Plans should build off of existing local HUD or other homeless plans and be designed to address unmet need.
 In counties with more than one managed care plan, plans would need to work together to submit one plan per county.

-The Homelessness Plans must include mapping the continuum of services with focus on homelessness prevention, interim housing, (particularly for the aging and/or disabled population), rapid re-housing (families and youth), and permanent supportive housing.
+The Homelessness Plans must include mapping the continuum of services with focus on homelessness prevention, interim housing (particularly for the aging and/or disabled population), rapid re-housing (particularly for families and youth), and permanent supportive housing.
 While the funding will be based on incentive payments, managed care plans may invest in case management or other services listed in Appendix B of SMD Letter #21-003, as well as other services that enhance HCBS by supporting housing stability such as home modifications or tenancy supporting services.

 The Homelessness Plans must identify what services will be offered, how referrals will be made, how other local, state, and federal funding streams will be leveraged, and how progress will be tracked towards goals, including numbers served and other incentive performance measures.
-The Plans should build on existing homelessness plans and articulate how CalAIM services are integrated into homeless system of care and how they will address equity in service delivery.
+The Homelessness Plans should build on existing homelessness plans and articulate how CalAIM services are integrated into homeless system of care and how theywill address equity in service delivery.